Coarse cohomology theories: The coarse cohomology theory QC

-{In this section we introduce the $\bC$-valued coarse cohomology theory $Q_C$ for $C$ an object of the presentable stable $\infty$-category $\bC$.
-This coarse cohomology theory can be thought of as a generalized version of coarse stable cohomotopy.
-We prove that $Q_C$ is a strong coarse cohomology theory, and at the end of this section we discuss a natural pairing with coarse stable homotopy (which was introduced in \cite[Sec.~6.4]{buen}).}
+In this section we introduce the $\bC$-valued coarse cohomology theory $Q_C$ for $C$ an object of a complete and cocomplete stable $\infty$-category $\bC$ which is tensored and cotensored over $\Spc$.
+This coarse cohomology theory can be thought of as a generalized version of coarse stable cohomotopy {which is the special case $\bC=\Sp$ and the sphere spectrum $C \coloneqq S$}.
+We prove that $Q_C$ is a strong coarse cohomology theory and in Section \ref{sec_further_props_QC} we discuss a natural pairing with coarse stable homotopy which was introduced in \cite[Def.~6.29]{buen}.

-If $X$ is a bornological coarse space and $U$ is a coarse entourage of $X$, then $P_{U}(X)$ denotes the space of probability measures on (the discrete measurable space) $X$ {which have} finite, $U$-bounded support.
-This space has the structure of a simplicial complex.
-It is a (quasi-) metric space with the path (quasi-)metric induced by the spherical metric on the simplices.
-We actually have a functor
+If $X$ is a bornological coarse space and $U$ is a coarse entourage of $X$, then $P_{U}(X)$ denotes the space of probability measures on the discrete measurable space $X$ {with} finite, $U$-bounded support.
+This space has the structure of a simplicial complex, and it is a (quasi-)metric space with the path (quasi-)metric induced by the spherical metric on the simplices.\footnote{For a quasi-metric we allow infinite distances.} We actually have a functor